thosgood/this-weeks-finds/markdown/151-200/week174.md

 proof consists of playing with pictures very much like the ones above, but in higher dimensions.

-The I = N equations are cute, but personally I prefer a more conceptual description of a Frobenius object.
+The $I = N$ equations are cute, but personally I prefer a more conceptual description of a Frobenius object.
 This may be a bit mindblowing to the uninitiated, so if you're just barely hanging on, please stop now.

 Hmm!
 If you're still reading this, you must be brave!
 Okay --- don't say I didn't warn you.
-Let's start by pondering LR a bit more.
+Let's start by pondering $LR$ a bit more.
 This guy is its own adjoint, with the unit and counit as follows:

                           _